clover-network/clover-wallet/README.md

-# Enzyme
+# Clover Wallet

-Enzyme is a wallet for for [Polkadot blockchain.](https://polkadot.network/)
+Clover Wallet is a wallet for for [Polkadot blockchain.](https://polkadot.network/)

-Enzyme is currently a work in progress, so changes will occur.
+Clover Wallet is currently a work in progress, so changes will occur.

 ## Prerequisites